stalwartlabs/website/docs/smtp/outbound/dns.md

 ## Public Suffix List

 The [Public Suffix List](https://publicsuffix.org/) is a list of top-level domain names (or suffixes) under which Internet users can register domain names.
 This list is used by the SMTP server to determine the root domain of a given domain name.
-For example, the root domain of `example.com` is `com` and the root domain of `example.co.uk` is `co.uk`.
+For example, the root domain of `example.com` is `com` and the root domain of a domain ending in `.co.uk` is `co.uk`.

 The URL to the Public Suffix list is configured under the `resolver.public-suffix` key.
 For example: